 Gartner defines adversarial exposure validation (AEV) as technologies that deliver consistent, continuous and automated evidence of the feasibility of an attack.
 These technologies confirm how potential attack techniques would successfully exploit an organization and circumvent prevention and detection security controls.
 They achieve this by performing attack scenarios and modeling or measuring the outcome to prove the existence and exploitability of exposures.
 AEV is generally delivered as a SaaS solution with or without on-premises agents.
 AEV technologies provide automated execution of both simplified and/or extensible attack scenarios.
 Results data from an executed attack scenario is used for various outcomes, such as: validating a theoretical exposure as real, automating frequent controls testing, improving preventive security posture or improving detection and response capabilities.

-Service integration and management (SIAM) refers to the provision of technology consulting, project implementation and operational management services across multiple external and internal IT and business process service providers.
-These services coordinate and integrate service delivery and the alignment of service management processes.
-The goal of SIAM is to achieve seamless end-to-end service outcomes with a single point of accountability in a multisourced IT services environment or ecosystem.
-SIAM services can also be delivered internally; however, in this context, we cater to SIAM functions delivered by external SIAM providers.
+SIAM refers to the provision of technology consulting, project implementation and operational management services across IT and business process service providers, internally and externally.
+These services coordinate, integrate service delivery and align service management processes.
+SIAM aims to achieve seamless end-to-end service outcomes with a single point of accountability in a multisourced IT services environment.
+SIAM services can be delivered internally; however, we cater to SIAM functions delivered by external SIAM providers.
 SIAM is typically used in multisourced infrastructure and application outsourcing initiatives.
-It also applies to business process outsourcing (BPO) and can integrate other business functions such as finance and HR.
-Consumers of SIAM who want to achieve seamless end-to-end service outcomes from the SIAM provider relinquish the responsibility of managing service delivery quality, resulting in a hybrid IT services ecosystem.
-A SIAM provider is usually a third party contracted by an organization to act as its agent for coordinating and connecting services and sources in an environment that uses a neutral third party (internal and external) for IT and business process services delivery.
-The SIAM provider has a direct contractual relationship with the organization rather than with the external sources engaged (as it would under a prime or general contractor arrangement).
+It also applies to business process outsourcing (BPO) and can integrate other business functions, like finance and HR.
+Consumers of service integration and management (SIAM) who want to achieve seamless end-to-end service outcomes from the SIAM provider relinquish the responsibility of managing service delivery quality, resulting in a hybrid IT services ecosystem.
+A SIAM provider is usually a third party contracted by an organization to act as its agent for governing and managing services and sources.
+This operates in an environment that uses a neutral third party (internal and external) for IT and business process services delivery.
+The SIAM provider has a direct contractual relationship with the organization, rather than with the external sources engaged (as it would under a prime or general contractor arrangement).